 See spectacular, world-class overlooks from this 7.4 mile drive that loops through Maple and Beech dominate forests.
 This scenic loop provides insight to the history and variety of vegetation that thrive among the Park.
 Overlooks include vistas of the Glen Lakes, the Sleeping Bear Dunes and the Lake Michigan shoreline.

-You may opt to stop and take a hike along the Cottonwood Trail or break for a picnic at one of the designated areas on the drive.
+You may opt to stop and take a hike along the Cottonwood Trail or break for a picnic at one of the designated areas along the drive.

 2.5 mile, 2 loops | One Easy Loop, One Moderate Loop | Hike through forest with view and access to Lake MI